-From smart phones and the Cloud to GPS and video streaming, computers and other digital technologies are definitely an ever-growing part of our modern world.
+From smartphones and the Cloud to GPS and video streaming, computers and other digital technologies are definitely an ever-growing part of our modern world.
 As the job market for computer programming continues to grow, elementary and middle schools across America are working to incorporate coding for kids in their curriculum.

-Code.org is another wonderful source of free, open-source educational content that is focused on teaching computer science and coding for kids.
-Code.org is a non-profit which operates with the mission of expanding access to computer science in schools, as well as growing the participation of women and underrepresented minorities in the computer science field.
-Code.org provides K-12 coding curricula to schools and annually organizes its global “Hour of Code” campaign, a highly successful effort to engage more young students in computer science.
+Code.org is another beginner coding source of free, open-source educational content that is focused on teaching computer science and coding for kids.
+Code.org is a non-profit which operates with the mission of expanding access to computer science in schools, as well as growing the participation of women and underrepresented minorities in STEM fields.
+Code.org provides K-12 STEM learning to schools and annually organizes its global “Hour of Code” campaign, a highly successful effort to engage more young students in computer science and STEM.
 Among the many interactive activities and lesson plans targeting the K-12 audience on Code.org’s website students are challenged to build a maze, manipulate their own digital character or design their own unique “Google” logo, all by learning, applying and using basic coding skills and concepts.
 The Unruly Splats team did a fun webinar on the Hour of Code with Dr. Splat and Scratch team member, Eric Rosenbaum- check it out here!

 Unruly Splats are programmable floor buttons that students program using an iPad or Chromebook to build their own active, recess-style games.
 Students code the rules that tell Splats when to light up and make sounds when they are stomped on to create games like whack-a-mole, relay races, and Splat tag.
 Splats combine physical activity with computer science and students can code and play with them in general K-8 classrooms or PE classes.

 In the Unruly “Memory Challenge” lesson, students can code virtual Splats using the Unruly web application.
 In this coding game, students work in groups to code two random Splats out of a group of six (or a random 2 out of 6 virtual Splats if you are using only the app) to light up for 1 second and then turn back off.
 The students further specify in their program that if the two randomly lit Splats are then correctly remembered and pressed by the “player”, all six Splats will light up green to celebrate.
-This activity teaches students essential coding concepts including variables, functions and conditional statements in a fun, engaging and collaborative way.
+This activity teaches students essential coding for kids concepts including variables, functions, and conditional statements in a fun, engaging, and collaborative way.